Thank you for your interest in advocating alongside farmworkers in Michigan.

 Summer and Temporary Positions

-Every summer, FLS hires law students, undergraduates, and outreach staff (generally mid-May through early August); however, FLS may also consider interns throughout the year on a rolling basis.
-As of 2021, an intern can also seek employment at FLS under the Guillermo Martinez Memorial Internship Program.
-Interns can expect a highly educational and rewarding summer experience as they work alongside Michigan's migrant, farmworker, and immigrant communities and FLS staff.
-General responsibilities consist of client communication, case support, and development and presentation of community legal education materials.
-Summer staff can expect to visit with farmworkers at the migrant labor camps one or two evenings per week during the summer outreach season.
+Interns can expect a highly educational and rewarding summer experience as they work alongside Michigan's farmworker and immigrant communities and FLS staff.
+General responsibilities consist of client communication, case support, collaboration with agencies that serve farmworker communities, and development and presentation of community legal education materials.
+Summer staff can expect to visit with farmworkers at farmworker housing two to three evenings per week during the summer outreach season.
 Staff are expected to communicate with clients in English and Spanish orally and in writing; and candidates with Spanish, Haitian Creole, and indigenous language skills are strongly preferred.
-Internships are paid positions with a minimum pro-rated monthly stipend of $2000 or hourly rate of $12 (with increases available based on experience).

 Guillermo Martinez Memorial Interns

+As of 2021, an intern can also seek employment at FLS under the Guillermo Martinez Memorial Internship Program.
 The Guillermo Martinez Memorial Internship is an 8-to-10-week-long paid internship at Michigan Advocacy Program, likely within the farmworker advocacy unit of Farmworker Legal Services, to memorialize Guillermo’s lasting contributions to the cause of farmworker legal advocacy in Michigan.
 Bilingual college-bound, college, graduate, and law students or recent graduates who are bilingual in Spanish and English and have a farmworker background and strong interest in advocating alongside farmworkers in Michigan are encouraged to apply.
 This internship honors Guillermo Martinez, who was an invaluable member of the Michigan Advocacy Program governing board and the Farmworker Legal Services advisory board until his untimely death in July 2020.
 The dual objectives of this internship are: (1) to develop leadership potential from within farmworker communities by providing hands-on professional advocacy experience and tutelage to committed students; and (2) to enhance the ability of the farmworker advocacy programs to effectively serve Michigan farmworkers.
 For more information about the Guillermo Martinez Memorial Internship, click this link.